manashchak/mcb_PyTorch-Adventures/PyTorch Tools/LoRA/README.md

 - lora_alpha: 8
 - use_rslora = True

-**Note**: LoRA Was applied to all QKV Layers, the Dense Layer found in the Feed Forward Module and the convolutional projection layer
+**Note**: LoRA Was applied to all QKV Layers and the Dense Layer found in the Feed Forward Module

 | Model              | Learnable Params |  %Trainable | Accuracy |
 | :---------------- |  ----: |----: |----: |